lorenzosaino/go-orderedmap/README.md

 ## Installation

-You can get this library by invoking from your terminal
+You can get this module by invoking from your terminal

 ```
 go get -u github.com/lorenzosaino/go-orderedmap